The History of the Rabbit Vibrator

 In 1984, Vibratex introduced the first rabbit vibrator known as the Rabbit Pearl.
 Besides it’s cute little ears, the rabbit style was chosen for sentimental reasons.
 In Japan, the rabbit is considered a lucky charm.
 Vibratex owner, Shay Martin, was born during the year of the rabbit according to the Chinese calendar.

 Sales for sex toys during the 1980s weren’t like they are today.
 Before the internet, the only way to buy sex toys was to go to an adult store, assuming your town had one, or know where to order one by mail.
 It wasn’t impossible, and clearly people used toys to get off.
 The popularity of vibrators and other sex toys really began to boom in the 1990s.
 Iconic sex toy store Babeland opened in Seattle in 1993 and had the Rabbit Pearl on its shelves from the beginning.
 When a second location opened in New York City in 1997, they offered the newest model, the Rabbit Habit.

 But it was in 1998 when the rabbit went viral.
 The producers of Sex and the City knew they wanted to use a sex toy in the show.
 After plenty of interviews and research, they settled on the Rabbit Pearl.
 Fans of the show will remember this as the vibrator that Miranda loaned to Charlotte who then refused to leave her room because she was blissed out on orgasms.

-By 1999, other sex toy makers fell in love with the rabbit design and sells.
+By 1999, other sex toy makers fell in love with the rabbit design and sales.
 New versions from other companies flew off the shelves.
 Around this time, online sex toy stores began to open.
 This meant that rabbit vibrators and other sex toys were available to a much wider market.
 Even then, the rabbit style was one of the most popular sex toys available.

 Rabbits in the 21st Century